pbenettin/TracerExperiment_WATSON/readme.md

 - profiles G-H were collected after 11 days
 - profiles I-J were collected after 19 days

-The Bulk soil samples were analysed using the Direct Vapor Equilibration method at the University of Braunschweig by the group ot Matthias Beyer.
+The Bulk soil samples were analysed using the Direct Vapor Equilibration method at the University of Braunschweig, by the group ot Matthias Beyer.

 ![](IsotopeSampleData/cores_scheme.png)